hiten016/Lung-Disease-Prediction/README.md

 # Lung-Disease-Prediction
 Transfer Learning on Vgg19

+Built this project under guidance of Prof. Nikunja Kar as a part of my coursework<br>

 Multi-class Lung Disease Prediction <br>
 This repository implements multiple deep learning models through papers for detecting lung diseases from chest X-ray images.It includes MobileNetV2, DenseNet-121, and a DenseNet+VGG fusion approach.